jesfus/playwrightBDD/README.md

 }
 ```

-As we can see here this class will contains all definitions for the fixture **checkingArvestaBrands** which can be easily grouped for specific fixtures definitions.
+As we can see here this class will contain all definitions for the fixture **checkingArvestaBrands** which can be easily grouped for specific fixture definitions.

-## Fixture folder
+### e2e/fixture folder

-It will contain a only one file **fixtures.ts** which will be define all fixtures desired and for each fixture which step file will be used for this definition.
+It will contain only one file **fixtures.ts** which will define all fixtures desired and for each fixture which step file will be used for this definition.
 in the next code you can see the **fixtures.ts** content:

 ```bash